neefrehman/show-simplex-cli/README.md

 A CLI that displays an animated ASCII [simplex noise](https://en.wikipedia.org/wiki/Simplex_noise) field in your terminal.
 You may have to squint a bit or reduce your font-size to see the patterns emerge, but they're there!

+>❇️ Want to run this CLI with a _much_ faster framerate?
+Well [I've re-written it in Rust](https://github.com/neefrehman/show-simplex-rs), so you can!

 ## npx execution

 Run the below command to execute `show-simplex-cli` without installing the module globally